jimenofonseca/EnthalpyGradients/README.md

 # Enthalpy Gradients

-Library for calculation of daily and hourly enthalpy gradients in buildings
+Library for calculation of daily and hourly enthalpy gradients in buildings.
+Enthalpy gradients can be used to estimate the specific thermal energy consumption of a building due to space heating, space cooling, humidification and dehumidification.
+Check the[`examples`](https://github.com/JIMENOFONSECA/EnthalpyGradients/tree/master/enthalpygradients/examples) folder for basci and advanced functionality

+## How does it work

 ## Installation

     pip install EnthalpyGradients

 ## Simple Example
-Here's a simple example in Python:
+Here is a simple example in Python:

 ```python
 import numpy as np